• Skip to main content

 Planning for GA

-April 3, 2007 By Ben Brumfield
+April 3, 2007 by Ben Brumfield

 Sara and I had a discussion last night over supper, hashing out the business plan for the project.
 The most important conclusion was that I need to use the app with a couple of small user communities before any sort of general release.
 That helps me focus my efforts on some very specific features.